 Henry Edwards continued to live at 34 Commonwealth, joined by his sister-in-law, Susan Dorr.

 By the 1890-1891 winter season, 34 Commonwealth was the home of unmarried sisters Anne Perkins Cary and Ellen Gray Cary.
 At about the same time, their widowed sister, Grace Morris (Cary) Kuhn, moved to 36 Commonwealth.
 They all previously had lived at 64 Beacon (which had been the home of their parents, who had died in the 1880s) with their sister-in-law, Lena (Laight) Cary, the widow of William F. Cary, Jr. (who had died in September of 1880).

 Charles Hazen Dorr died in January of 1893 and, pursuant to Martha Edwards’s will, on April 28, 1893, Rev. Slafter transferred 34 Commonwealth to MIT.

 The Cary sisters continued to lease the house from MIT.

-Anne Cary died in January of 1898.
-Ellen Cary continued to live at 34 Commonwealth during the 1898-1899 winter season, but moved thereafter.
+Anne Cary died in January of 1898 and Ellen Cary moved soon thereafter.